 Child Abuse Inflicted TBI: When Does It Become More Important Than A Game?

 This past weekend another TBI made the news in the NFL.
 The sad part about this story is that it did not occur from a helmet to helmet hit, an unexpected hit from behind or even a borderline aggressive hit.
 In fact, the injury didn’t happen to a player, coach or a person on any team’s payroll.
 The senselessness of child abuse induced Traumatic Brain Injury (TBI) was introduced to the NFL with the reports of the tragic death of 2013 NFL MVP Adrian Peterson’s 2 year old son.
 It was reported that the infant died after being violently shaken by the boyfriend of the baby’s mother.
 Sadder yet, the reported abuser had a history of domestic abuse against the mother of one of his biological children.
+The one that have a difficult time can read more about domestic violence and get the help that they need.

 When is it time to start protecting our most vulnerable and defenseless victims of TBI?
 The first step involves having the courage to take action.
 A couple of the early warnings include excessive bruising anywhere on the infants body, not only around the head and neck.
 If the bruises have a variety of colors from black, blue, green, yellow and so on, this may be a sign of long-term abuse.
 Changes in responsiveness in the eyes and retinal eye damage are other indicators.
 Most of all, when in doubt, take action.
 How often do we find out after the fact that the perpetrator in the death of a child had a past history of domestic abuse and family violence?